This guide covers setting up a Quartz v5 repository on GitLab, configuring GitLab Pages for automatic deployment, and connecting Quartz Syncer.

 - Remote URL:

-https://gitlab.com/<username>/<project>.git - Branch:
+https://gitlab.com/<username>/<project>.git - Branch: Your repository’s default branch (typically

-v5 - Provider: GitLab
+v5) - Provider: GitLab

 - Authentication Type: Username & Token/Password